-Taiwan's number of COVID-19 infections is currently below 100, despite the island's proximity to the outbreak's epicenter on mainland China.
+Taiwan's number of COVID-19 infections is currently below 400, despite the island's proximity to the outbreak's origin on mainland China.
 Experts say early intervention has helped stop a public health crisis.

-More than two months after a new virulent coronavirus emerged from the Chinese city of Wuhan, more than 100,000 people in dozens of countries around the world have been infected.
+More than two months after a new virulent coronavirus emerged from the Chinese city of Wuhan, more than 1.4 million people in dozens of countries around the world have been infected.

-The COVID-19 infection, however, has largely spared Taiwan, despite the island's relative proximity to the virus's epicenter.
+The COVID-19 infection, however, has largely spared Taiwan, despite the island's relative proximity to the virus's origin.

 When the outbreak first started in January, some experts predicted that Taiwan would have the highest number of cases outside of mainland China.